 • Options and forwards

 This synthetic construction makes leveraged ETFs fundamentally different from standard equity or sector ETFs.
-While they offer the advantage of leverage without requiring a margin account, they come with their own risks—chiefly volatility decay, daily rebalancing risk, and tracking error.
+While they give you the advantage of leverage without requiring a margin account, they carry their own risks, chiefly volatility decay, daily rebalancing risk, and tracking error.
+You can explore how broader ETF investing strategies fit around these instruments to build a more resilient position.

-As of 2025, there are over 260 leveraged and inverse ETFs listed on U.S. exchanges, with issuers like ProShares, Direxion, and Invesco dominating market share.
-Popular instruments track indices like:
+As of 2026, over 260 leveraged and inverse ETFs are listed on U.S. exchanges, with issuers like ProShares, Direxion, and Invesco holding the dominant market share.
+Popular instruments track indices like the S&P 500, Nasdaq-100, Russell 2000, and select sector benchmarks.

 • S&P 500